 When you use a database, you will need to document the following (per the CFR):

 - How much of each nutrient an ingredient (in the specified amount) contributes to the menu item.
-In Genesis, our nutrition analysis program, this is detailed in the Single Nutrient Report.
+Using ESHA’s Genesis R&D Foods program, this information can be found in the Single Nutrient Report.

 - How the database was used including calculations or operations (such as worksheets or computer printouts) to determine the nutrient values for the standard menu items.
 ESHA will provide a copy of protocols upon request.